 Art grows out of each particular situation and I believe that artists are better off working with whatever their environment throws up.
-I think that's what has been happening in Africa for a long time, in fact not only in Africa but the whole world, except that maybe in the West they might have developed these 'professional' materials.
-But I don't think that working with such prescribed materials would be very interesting to me-industrially produced colors for painting.
-I believe that color is inherent in everything, and it's possible to get color from around you, and that you're better off picking something which relates to your circumstances and your environment than going to buy a ready-made color.
+I think that's what has been happening in Africa for a long time, in fact not only in Africa but the whole world, except that maybe in the West they might have developed these "professional" materials.
+But I don't think that working with such prescribed The original functions of Anatsui's materials seem to matter less to him than the fact that they derive from his immediate everyday world.

+materials would be very interesting to me-industrially produced colors for painting.
+I believe that color is inherent in everything, and it's possible to get color from around you, and that you're better off picking something which relates to your circumstances and your environment than going to buy a readymade color.